mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/prog.rst

 ----------------------

 The release process is automated using GitLab CI/CD pipelines.
 The release process is triggered by creating a new tag in the repository.
-The tag should be named according to the version number, e.g. ``2022.01a``.
+The tag should be named according to the `semver convention <https://semver.org/>`__, (e.g., ``2025.2.0``), whre the first number is the year, the second number is the month, and the third number is the patch version.
 The release process will build the software, run tests, and generate the documentation.

 #.
 Create RELEASE file in the root folder with the version number in it.
 #.
-Add new changelog entries to Changelog using "git shortlog PREVVERSION..".
+Update Changelog file, put the proper date and version number in the top of the file.
 #.
 Create branch using the following command and format:

 	.. code-block:: bash

-		git checkout -b YYYY.MM
+		git checkout -b YYYY.M.0

 #.
-Tag release "git tag -as YYYY.MMa -m"YYYY.MMa"
+Tag release "git tag -as YYYY.M.0 -m"YYYY.M.0"
 #.
 Return to master branch and remove RELEASE file
 #.
 Push master, new branch and tags to gitlab
 #.
 Download tar.gz